trydirect/tensorflow-formula/README.md

 $ ./setup.sh
 ```

-Once the stack is deployed, a Jupyter token will be printed out.
+Once the docker images are built/pulled, the stack will be deployed and a Jupyter token will be printed out.
 ```
 $ ./setup.sh
 Creating network "user_default" with the default driver